lw8192/Red-Team-Dev/Python/Coding_Interview.md

 Inheritance: lets us leverage existing structs allowing reusability of code.
 A derived / child class inherits attributes and methods from a parent class.
 Method overriding: method in a child class takes priority of a method with the same name in a parent class.
 Allows for customization with inherited classes / code reuse.
 Encapsulation: Secures and protect attributes and methods.
 Organize data / methods in 1 unit (the object).
 Using classes to restrict direct access to methods and variables, which creates private variables and methods.
 Then use get or set methods to change or access any private data.
+Modularity: can import and use code written by other people.
+Makes Python more powerful.
+Memory management: built in garbage collection.
+Handled by the Python Memory Manager.
+Allocates a private heap space.

+Add Ins:
+Decorators: add "syntactic sugar", modify behavior of a function without changing the function itself.
+Generators: use instead of list comprehensions to conserve memory.